JavaScript is required

 Grab some sticky notes and start labeling objects around your house.
 Put the target language word on your refrigerator, mirror, door, desk, lamp, whatever you see regularly.
 Include the article if your language uses them (like "la puerta" for Spanish or "die Tür" for German).

-Create a dedicated learning corner
+Create a dedicated corner with learning materials

 Set up one spot in your home that's your language zone.
 This could be a desk, a comfy chair, or even just a specific cushion on your couch.
 Keep your language materials there: books, notebooks, headphones, whatever you use.

-Changing your digital environment
+Changing your digital environment for language immersion

 Your phone and computer are probably the things you interact with most every day.
 Switching them to your target language is one of the highest-impact changes you can make.

-Switch device and app settings
+Switch device and app settings to immerse yourself in a language

 This forces you to learn practical, everyday vocabulary.
 You'll learn words like "settings," "download," "notifications," and "battery" because you need them to function.
 Within a week, you'll navigate everything smoothly, and you'll have absorbed tons of useful vocabulary.